Immune Health: 8 Foods That Strengthen Immunity

 Water is essential for your health, including your immune health.
 Just think about it, your life began in water.
-Fetuses are after all surrounded by water in the womb.
+Fetuses are, after all, surrounded by water in the womb.
 Most of your body is water.
-No wonder, your body needs good hydration to form a strong immune system.
+It is no wonder then that your body needs good hydration to form a strong immune system.

 Top Foods For Immune Health

 Eating nutrient-dense, immune-boosting foods is one of the best ways to support your immune health.
-In general, low sugar, phytonutrient rich herbs, fruit and vegetables, fermented foods and healthy fats are the best immune supporting foods to include in your diet.
-Here are a list of my top 8 foods to incorporate for robust immune health.
+In general, low sugar, phytonutrient rich herbs, fruit and vegetables, fermented foods and healthy fats are the best immune-supporting foods to include in your diet.
+Here is a list of my top 8 foods to incorporate for robust immune health.

 I recommend getting at least 3 servings of one or more of these in your diet daily and try to incorporate all of these in your diet throughout the week if possible.
-If you have a food sensitivity or allergy to one of these foods or herbs than be sure to avoid that and focus on the others.
+If you have a food sensitivity or allergy to one of these foods or herbs, then be sure to avoid that and focus on the others.

 Lemons & Limes

-When it comes to immune health, chances are, vitamin C is the first thing that comes to mind.
+When it comes to immune health, it is likely that vitamin C is the first thing that comes to mind.
 Vitamin C is a powerful immune-boosting vitamin that can fight infections and help prevent illness.
 It helps to build up your immune system and support your immune health (12).

-Some of the best sources of vitamin C are citrus fruits, in particularly, lemon and lime.
-Lemon and lime are so easy to use.
+Some of the best sources of vitamin C are citrus fruits, such as lemons and limes.
+Lemons and limes are so easy to incorporate into your diet.
 You can squeeze it into just about any juice, meal, dressing, dip, or salad for extra flavor.
-I also recommend adding some lemon or lime juice into your water for extra immune health, detoxifying, and metabolism-boosting benefits.
+I also recommend adding some lemon or lime juice into your water for extra immune health, detox- and metabolism-boosting benefits.
 To learn more about the benefits of lemon, read this article.

 Bone broth is a delicious and nutritious liquid made from brewed bones and connective tissues of cow, chicken, or even fish.
 It is incredibly rich in minerals and vitamins that may boost your immune health.
 Some of the benefits of bone broth come from bone marrow which helps provide the raw materials for healthy blood cells and immune development.